hugoklok12/nvim-intro/README.md

 ## Configuration
 You can customize the intro logo(adding your own will overwrite the default one).
-It is possible to change it's color, make a scratch buffer appear at the start instead of a regular one and you can set custom highlights using matched to highlight parts of the logo.
+It is possible to change it's color, make a scratch buffer appear at the start instead of a regular one.
+You can use highlight parts of the logo with custom color by setting [pattern] = color you can also use callback to specify a custom function that can be run on the logo screen, keep in mind that if it changes buffer/window the intro will disappear!
 Please keep all the lines in the intro option the same length, as it may cause unexpected results.

 minintro comes with these defaults: